 For example: If you have a quarterback who passed for nearly 3000 yards, ran for over 500, completed more than 60% of his passes, played in all 12 games, and won eight, you might consider him worthy of consideration.
 But, would you feel the same once you knew his interception rate (2.8) is among the bottom-third of returning, measurable quarterbacks?
 If not, then you wouldn’t want Jamie Newman of Georgia (formerly Wake Forest) and you wouldn’t want him as the representative of your prestigious award.

 It is that element of elimination that I want to look into because I think it is an essential part of the logic that Committee voters use to make their assessments.
-If we can identify some thresholds that Committee voters feel are essential for their winner, then we might be a step ahead in predicting how they will vote a few months from now.
+Today, we’re only going to look at quarterbacks and see if we can identify some thresholds that Committee voters feel are essential for their winner.
+If so, then we might be a step ahead in predicting how they will vote a few months from now.
 And if today’s exercise looks promising, we’ll come back to it again in October, plug in updated statistics, and see if we can predict the Heisman Committee’s top quarterbacks a month before that Committee even votes.

 To get things started, I’ve chosen six thresholds to review.
 To keep things simple, I’ve chosen to award one point for each threshold that a quarterback surpasses.
 I don’t expect you to agree with all that I’ve chosen because, quite frankly, I’m not sure I agree with all of it either.
 But, it should give us a start and if we like our results, we can refine our steps at a later time.